-Some of Wise's reasons for choosing a career as a gallery owner are revealed in various announcements for the gallery; they are playful, eccentric, and personal compared to the usual PR fare.
+"Some of Wise's reasons for choosing a career as a gallery owner are revealed in various announcements for the gallery; they are playful, eccentric, and personal compared to the usual PR fare.
 The announcement for a 1965 exhibition of computer-generated pictures by Bela Julesz and Michael Noll consisted of four computer cards.
 The press release for "Summer Lights" in 1968 begins, "Rarely, but nevertheless now and then, because one does not expect too much, one is pleasantly surprised."
-In another 1968 release, after a quote from "Ecclesiastes," "But time and chance happeneth to them all," Wise wrote, television.
-By 1969, video was gaining a furious if somewhat limited momentum as more artists began to use portapaks.
-In New York a small interconnected group exchanged ideas and equipment: Paul Ryan, a research assistant with Marshall McLuhan at Fordham University, lent Fordham's equipment to Frank Gillette, a painter; filmmaker Ira Schneider met Gillette at a party and later taught a video workshop at Antioch College with Gillette.
-At that time Eric Siegel was working alone, experimenting with television hardware, and Les Levine, Tambellini, and Paik had begun exhibiting video
+In another 1968 release, after a quote from "Ecclesiastes:" "But time and chance happeneth to them all," Wise wrote,

-A season's program hangs on the Ecclesiastical 'but.'
-In months ahead time and perhaps chance are bringing light to the Wise Gallery.
+A season's program hangs on the Ecclesiastical "but."
+In months ahead, time and perhaps chance are bringing light to the Wise Gallery.
 It was perhaps by chance that many artists on several continents are choosing this time to reintroduce light as a dominant formal component after the long lapse since Impressionism.